rohitkumar9989/Reciept-and-Bill-Processing-System/README.md

 - **Multi-format ingestion:**
   Upload receipts and bills as `.jpg`, `.jpeg`, `.png`, `.pdf`, or `.txt` files.
 - **Automated extraction:**
   Utilizes OCR and NLP to extract item descriptions, amounts, and dates from images, PDFs, or text files.
+Implementation of NLTK for proper word clustering.
 - **Robust validation:**
   Ensures only supported file types are allowed.
 Implements fail-safe exception handling during parsing and data processing.